 - Pancreatitis: Inflammation of the pancreas due to gallstones obstructing the pancreatic duct.
 Symptoms include severe upper abdominal pain that may travel to the back or shoulder, tenderness of the abdomen, pain after eating, nausea or vomiting, chills, and body aches.

-- Ascending cholangitis: Inflammation caused by infection to the biliary ducts.
+- Ascending Cholangitis: Inflammation caused by infection to the biliary ducts.
 Symptoms typically include fever, abdominal pain, yellowing of the eyes, and skin (jaundice), delirium, and low blood pressure (hypotension).
 Cholangitis requires immediate medical attention.

-If you’re experiencing any of the previous symptoms, seek immediate medical attention to avoid permanent damage to the gallbladder, pancreas, and other surrounding organs and tissues.
+If you’re experiencing any of the previous gallbladder symptoms, seek immediate medical attention to avoid permanent damage to the gallbladder, pancreas, and other surrounding organs and tissues.

-Gallbladder Pain Relief Treatment
+Gallbladder Pain Relief Treatments

 If you’ve experienced an episode of severe gallbladder pain then your doctor will likely perform several diagnostic tests to determine the underlying cause of the pain.
 These tests include: